skhander/RAG-exercise-faq/README.md

 - Share it with others for learning
 - Use it in workshops and tutorials

-Feel free to reach out to [Halim Madi](https://www.halimmadi.com) with any questions or feedback!
+Feel free to reach out to Sam Khander with any questions or feedback!